AI-Tools-Nexus/AI-Powered-Games/README.md

 [Galactic Civilizations IV Supernova](https://www.galciv4.com/) \- Allows you to use generative AI to create custom civilizations.

-[Retail Mage](https://store.steampowered.com/app/3224380/Retail_Mage/?beta=1) \- Store management with LLM-powered customers, and interact with items through prompting.
+[Retail Mage](https://store.steampowered.com/app/3224380/Retail_Mage/?beta=1) \- Store management with LLM-powered customers, also interact with items through text prompting.

-[AI Town](https://www.convex.dev/ai-town) \- Social simulation game where you observe AI agents.
+[AI Town](https://www.convex.dev/ai-town) \- Social simulation game where you observe AI agents interact with each other.

 ## **Puzzle and Strategy**